basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 The main goal of MapReduce is to spread the processing of a query across many systems to take advantage of parallel processing power.
 This is generally done by dividing the query into several steps, dividing the dataset into several chunks, and then running those step/chunk pairs on separate physical hosts.
 Riak's MapReduce has an additional goal: increasing data-locality.
 When processing a large dataset, it's often much more efficient to take the computation to the data than it is to bring the data to the computation.

 "Map" and "Reduce" are both phases in the query process.
 Map functions take one piece of data as input, and produce zero or more results as output.
-If you're familiar with "mapping over a list" in functional programming style, you're already familiar with "map" steps in a map/reduce query.
+If you're familiar with "mapping over a list" in functional programming style, you're already familiar with "map" steps in a MapReduce query.

 <!-- MapReduce-Implementation.md -->